CumulusNetworks/docs/content/cumulus-netq-40/Get-Started/NetQ-User-Interface-Overview/Application-Layout.md

 ## Workbenches

 A workbench is comprised of a given set of cards.
-A pre-configured default workbench, Cumulus Workbench, is available to get you started.
+A pre-configured default workbench, NetQ Workbench, is available to get you started.
 It contains Device Inventory, Switch Inventory, Alarm and Info Events, and Network Health cards.
-On initial login, this workbench is opened.
+On initial login, this workbench opens.
 You can create your own workbenches and add or remove cards to meet your particular needs.
 For more detail about managing your data using workbenches, refer to {{<link title="Focus Your Monitoring Using Workbenches">}}.

 ## Cards